ehernandez42/high-low-game/README.md

 A game for my students to practice high and low sounds/pitches on the browser

-Using Next.js, Tailwind CSS, HTML Canvas
+Using Next.js, Tailwind CSS, Phaser.js

 ## Why I decided to build this